blumixid/docs/troubleshoot/sendgrid.md

 ---

 copyright:
-  years: 2015, 2015
+  years: 2015, 2016

 ---

 {:tsSymptoms: .tsSymptoms}
 {:tsCauses: .tsCauses}
 {:tsResolve: .tsResolve}
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

 # SendGrid troubleshooting
 {: #ts_sendgrid}

-*Last updated: 9 December 2015*
+Last updated: 9 December 2015
 {: .last-updated}

-Here is the answer to a question about using SendGrid in {{site.data.keyword.Bluemix}}.
+Here is the answer to a question about using SendGrid in {{site.data.keyword.Bluemix_notm}}.
 {:shortdesc}